To Reserve: Call 800-217-7660 or 801-850-1498

 Boston, Massachussetts: Two-Night Hotel, Transfer to the ship and Boston Tour (Freedom Trail & Highlights), LDS Temple, Concord & Lexington

-We begin this tour with an early pick up from the hotel and take you through old Boston.
+October 8th – We begin this tour with an early check out from the hotel.
+The bus will pick us up early and take you through old Boston.
 This tour includes many Freedom Trail sites, Cheers or Fenway Park, and the LDS Temple.
 We then cross the Charles River to tour the oldest college in the United States – Harvard University (1636).

 We then head west and follow Paul Revere’s route through Lexington, Minuteman National Park, and into Concord, which was England’s first inland settlement in the New World beginning in 1635.
 In this bucolic old town, the “shot heard round the world” ignited the shooting aspect of the American Revolution.